Ada-Developers-Academy/core-unit-3/web-browsers/browsers-and-dev-tools.md

 The _behavior_ of a website is how the website acts, usually as a result of user interaction.

-This includes what to do when forms are submitted, how to present and close any pop-up modals, moving or re-arranging content, changing presentation, and more.
+This includes what to do when forms are submitted, how to present and close any pop-up UI prompts (often referred to as modals), moving or re-arranging content, changing presentation, and more.

 It also includes making API calls!